wahyd4/say-it/README.md

   `say-it "Life is like riding a bicycle.
 To keep your balance, you must keep moving. ― Albert Einstein"`

 ## Language support limit
-  Due the Baidu Yuyin's limit, right now we only support Chinses and English.
+  Due to Baidu Yuyin's limit, right now we only support Chinses and English.

 ## Updates